 Chapter 1 Introduction: From the analogue to digital museum

 Chapter 2 The logic of open access to culture

 Chapter 3 From sensory to sensing museum

 Chapter 5 Negotiating museums as platforms

-Dr. Caroline Wilson-Barnao is a lecturer in the School of Communication and Arts at the University of Queensland and completed her PhD in 2017.
-Her career spans two decades of experience in communication and marketing, supporting non-profit, arts organisations and corporate.
+Caroline Wilson-Barnao is a lecturer in the School of Communication and Arts at the University of Queensland and completed her PhD in 2017.
+Her career spans two decades of experience in communication and marketing, supporting non-profit, arts organisations and in the corporate sector.
 She currently teaches in theory and practical subjects.
-Her research takes a critical focus on the use of digital media in museums and in 2019 she filled the position of acting director of the Master of Museum Studies program at the University of Queensland.
+Her research takes a critical focus on the use of digital media in museums, and in 2019 she filled the position of acting director of the master of museum studies program at the University of Queensland.